Windmill-Parts.com

 14ft Halladay Standard Wood Wheel & Vane

-5 1/2ft Heller-Aller Baker Run in Oil
+5 1/2ft Heller-Aller Baker Run in Oil SOLD

 8ft Heller-Aller Direct Stroke Wind Engine